What You Need to Know About Your Ovarian Cancer Risk

-Since there is no screening tool for ovarian cancer, Dr. Deger stresses the importance of knowing your family history.
-If you have a first-degree relative (parent, sibling, child) that had ovarian cancer, your risk increases to 1 in 20, from about 1 in 70 (risk for the general population).
+Since there's no screening tool for ovarian cancer, knowing your family history is vital.
+If you have a first-degree relative (parent, sibling, child) that had ovarian cancer, your risk increases to 1 in 20, from about 1 in 70 (the risk for the general population).

 As always, talk to your gynecologist or primary care physician about your risk factors and other concerns.